-A major challenge when deploying dataflow pipelines to run on Kubernetes is how to handle Kerberos principals and keytabs needed when pipelines write to secure Hadoop.
+A major challenge when deploying data pipelines to run on Kubernetes is how to handle Kerberos principals and Kerberos keytabs needed when pipelines write to secure Hadoop.

-The below image depicts multiple StreamSets Data Collector deployments, each with a different Kerberos user and keytab associated with them.
+The below image depicts multiple StreamSets Data Collector Engine deployments, each with a different Kerberos user and kerberos keytab associated with them.

 Here is how the StreamSets Provisioning Agent, in conjunction with StreamSets Control Hub, automates the Kerberos aspects of the deployment process:

 Step 1: The Provisioning Agent polls Control Hub looking for tasks to perform.

 Step 2: When there is a deployment request (for example, “create two Data Collectors for the Marketing Department with the Kerberos user ‘marketing'”), the Provisioning Agent interacts with the Kerberos KDC and creates Kerberos principals of the form marketing/@ and generates keytabs for those principals.

 Step 3: The Provisioning Agent injects the Kerberos principal name and keytab into each Data Collector’s configuration.

 Step 4: Multiple deployments can have unique principals associated with their own set of Data Collectors.

 Step 5: The Provisioning Agent will dynamically provision new Kerberos principal names and a kerberos keytab or multiple when needed to respond to horizontal pod autoscaling events.
 For example, if a third Data Collector is spawned for a given deployment under load, the new Data Collector will automatically get the kerberos credentials it needs, tied to the new host.